gboehl/dynare/doc/manual/source/the-model-file.rst

     ``trend_component_model``, to compute the VAR based expectations for the expected changes in the target, *i.e.* to evaluate :math:`\sum_{i=0}^{\infty} d_i \Delta y^{\star}_{t+i}`.
-The infinite sum will then be replaced by a linear combination of the variables involved in the companion representation of the auxiliary model.
+The infinite sum will then be replaced by a linear combination, defined by a vector :math:`h`,  of the variables involved in the companion representation of the auxiliary model.
 The weights defining the linear combination are nonlinear functions of the :math:`(a_i)_{i=0}^{m-1}` coefficients in the PAC equation.
 This option is